Premik/blender_rhubarb_lipsync_ng/dev.md

 * Cue item-add onchanged handlers to properties to flush the cached Cue object.
 And change the properties to use setter/gettr of the Cue object directly
 * Add license files
 * Icons (especially cue icons) hard to see.
 Nearli inivisible on dark background
+* Limit possible selection to armature and mesh-object only? (and not obj.library).
+Or hook the properties to the Collection instead of Object?

 ## Baking